bigrewal/code-sense/README.md

 * **RAG**: high recall is hard; you often miss the “glue” code, registry wiring, and multi-hop dependencies.
 * **Agents**: can recover via iteration, but are slower, costlier, and still prone to partial views and drift.
 * **Compression-first**: gives the model a **stable global view**, enabling more reliable cross-file reasoning.

+## TL;DR
+Search-based approaches inevitably expose the model to only a small subset of the repository (e.g., top-k files out of thousands).
+In large codebases like Twitter’s recommendation system (~6k files), this means answers are constructed from a partial view and can miss critical cross-file interactions.
+CodeSense instead compresses the entire repository into a global, dependency-aware context, allowing questions to be answered with awareness of all files, not just a retrieved fraction.

 ---